osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/pi-adapter-for-mqtt-principles-of-operation.md

 For the MQTT adapter to start data collection, configure the following:

-- Data source: Provide the data source from which the adapter should collect data.
+- Data source: Provide the data source from which the adapter should collect data.<br> For more details, see the data source topics [PI Adapter for MQTT data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration) and [PI Adapter for MQTT Sparkplug B data source configuration](xref:PIAdapterForMQTTSparkplugBDataSourceConfiguration).
-- Data selection: Select MQTT items to which the adapter should subscribe for data.
+- Data selection: Select MQTT items to which the adapter should subscribe for data. <br> For more details, see the data selection topics [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMQTTDataSelectionConfiguration) and [PI Adapter for MQTT Sparkplug B data selection configuration](xref:PIAdapterForMQTTSparkplugB).
 - Logging: Set up the logging attributes to manage the adapter logging behavior.

-For more details, see [PI Adapter for MQTT data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration) and [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMQTTDataSelectionConfiguration).

 ## Connection

-The adapter communicates with the MQTT devices through <!--Insert content here-->
+The MQTT adapter uses the IMqttClient interface to communicate with the MQTT server.
+Both the adapter and the MQTT server support Transport Layer Security (TLS), which means that in case an insecure connection is used, the adapter prints a warning.

 ## Data collection

-The adapter collects data from the <!-- Insert content here --> For more information see [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMQTTDataSelectionConfiguration).
+The adapter collects time-series data from the MQTT server using Topics.
+The adapter supports data from generic MQTT devices producing Json payload and devices adhering to the Sparkplug B specification.
+For more information see [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMQTTDataSelectionConfiguration) and [PI Adapter for MQTT Sparkplug B data selection configuration](xref:PIAdapterForMQTTSparkplugB).

 ### Data types